tecknosap/enterprise-grade-aks-pipeline/teckno/README.md

 - DNS
 - Role Assigment

+  Security Step: The Terraform code is scanned using Checkov to identify any misconfigurations or security vulnerabilities before the infrastructure is deployed.

 ✅ Run infra-deploy.yml first to prepare the infrastructure.

 2️⃣ Application Deployment (application-deploy.yml)
 Once the infrastructure is provisioned, this pipeline:
 - Builds the Docker image
 - Pushes it to ACR
 - Deploys the application to AKS

+  Security Step: The Docker image is scanned using Trivy to detect any vulnerabilities before deployment.

 ✅ Run application-deploy.yml after infra-deploy.yml completes.